 - (a) Each generating unit connected to a power system is classified in accordance with the Network Technical Code and Network Planning Criteria as:

 - (1) a generating unit;

 - (2) a small generator; or

-- (3) a small inverter energy system.

-- (b) Each generating unit shall be further classified by the Power System Controller as:

-- (1) a scheduled generating unit, or

-- (2) a semi-scheduled generating unit; or

-- (3) , ifa non-scheduled generating unit.

-- (1)(c) The classification under clause 3.2.3(b) will be informed by the output capability of the generating unit is capable of being variedoutput to vary to match the demand on the relevant power system in response to the requirements of the Power System Controller, or.

-Note: A A generating unit that achieves the capabilities specified in Version 4 of the Network Technical Code clauses 3.3.5.14 and 3.3.5.17 would have the capability referenced in clause 3.2.3 (c) of this code (SCTC) requiring the generating unit to be classified as a scheduled generating unit in accordance with 3.2.3 (b).

-(2)(1)-a semi-scheduled generating unit; or

-- (3) a non-scheduled generating unit, if the output of the Generator is not capable of being varied by in response to the requirements of the Power System Controller. - (d) Small generators and small inverter energy systems shall be classified as a nonscheduled or semi-scheduled generating unit. - (c)(e) The classification of a generating unit under clause 3.2.3(b) may change from time to time if there is a change in the capability of the relevant generating unit.

-[Note: As per the materiality threshold outlined in 3.3.1 of the Network Technical Code, all generators 2MW or larger will be classified as scheduled.
-Generators smaller than 2MW will be assessed on a case by case basis and may still be classified as scheduled in accordance with clause 3.2.3(b)(1) above].

-- (d)(f) The Power System Controller will adopt reliability criteria for generating plant generally in accordance with the following: - N-1, i.e. there is sufficient stand-by plant in a power system to cater for the loss of a single 'on line' Generator, though in many cases short periods of involuntary load shed may occur; and - (2) The Power System Controller will utilise available spinning reserve in the system, quick starting or stand-by plant to reconnect customers and restore the relevant power system to normal, in accordance with the ancillary services procurement arrangements established in clause 5.1.
+- (3) a small inverter energy system. - (b) Each generating unit shall be further classified by the Power System Controller as: - (1) a scheduled generating unit; or - (2) a semi-scheduled generating unit; or - (3) a non-scheduled generating unit. - (c) The classification under clause 3.2.3(b) will be informed by the capability of the generating unit output to vary to match the demand on the relevant power system in response to the requirements of the Power System Controller. - Note: A generating unit that achieves the capabilities specified in Version 4 of the Network Technical Code clauses 3.3.5.14 and 3.3.5.17 would have the capability referenced in clause 3.2.3 (c) of this code (SCTC) requiring the generating unit to be classified as a scheduled generating unit in accordance with 3.2.3 (b). - (d) Small generators and small inverter energy systems shall be classified as a non-scheduled or semi-scheduled generating unit. - (e) The classification of a generating unit under clause 3.2.3(b) may change from time to time if there is a change in the capability of the relevant generating unit. - (f) The Power System Controller will adopt reliability criteria for generating plant generally in accordance with the following: - (1) N-1, i.e. there is sufficient stand-by plant in a power system to cater for the loss of a single 'on line' Generator, though in many cases short periods of involuntary load shed may occur; and - (2) The Power System Controller will utilise available spinning reserve in the system, quick starting or stand-by plant to reconnect customers and restore the relevant power system to normal, in accordance with the ancillary services procurement arrangements established in clause 5.1.